 Sec.
-4: The City shall provide dental insurance plans for its regular full-time employees and such dependents meeting eligibility requirements thereof at a total cost not to exceed \$19.00 per employee per month.
+4: The City shall provide 3 dental insurance plans, a Low, a High and a Buy-Up for its regular full-time employees and such dependents meeting eligibility requirements thereof at a total cost not to exceed \$19.00 per employee per month.
 Any contribution requirements in excess of \$19.00 per employee per month will be borne by the participating employee.
-The maximum annual dental benefit is \$2,000 for each employee and eligible dependent.
+The calendar year benefit maximum for each employee and eligible dependent is \$2,000 on the Low and High Plans and \$3,000 for each employee and eligible dependent on the Buy-Up Plan.

 Sec.
-5: Employees hired on or after the ratification date of this 2018-2021 agreement shall have the option of continuing under the City's health plan upon retirement (except for the HRA); however, they shall be responsible for the entire cost of the health plan premium.
-Employees hired prior to the ratification of this Agreement shall have the option of continuing under the City's health plan upon retirement (except for the HRA) with no cost for single coverage, however they shall pay for the full cost of dependent coverage.
+5: Employees hired on or after March 20, 2019 shall have the option of continuing under the City's health plan upon retirement (except for the HRA); however, they shall be responsible for the entire cost of the health plan premium.
+Employees hired prior March 20, 2019 shall have the option of continuing under the City's health plan upon retirement (except for the HRA) with no cost for single coverage, however they shall pay for the full cost of dependent coverage.